JerzyKruszewski/RachelDiscordBot/README.md

 ***
 ## Support us
-If you like Rachel bot consider giving us a GitHub star and we invite you to our [Discord server][DiscordInvite].
+If you like Rachel bot consider giving us a GitHub star, joining our [Discord server][DiscordInvite] and becoming our [Patreon][PatreonPage].
 ![Affectionate Rachel by aster_atheris][RachelAffectionate]

 ***